-Leadership Valueologist - for business owners and leaders wanting to create and deliver remarkable value & achieve better business results at less personal cost since 1991
+for business owners and leaders wanting to lead and thrive in the new world of work and achieve better business results at less personal cost

 Monday, 1 February 2016

 How to Stop Wasting Time: A Guide to Effective Meetings

 This is a guest post from Brian Neese and Alvernia University.